Select Page

 The project was developed after aerial photography identified an area of lush vegetation adjacent to the pipeline.
 The line had been deteriorating for years, but as the airport continued to grow the time arrived to correct the problem for good.
 Hobas partnered with the airport designers and Summit Contracting, Ltd. of Weslaco, Texas, that completed the installation.

-Summit used 1,090 feet of 63-inch diameter CCFRPM pipe that was slipped into deteriorated concrete pipe joints under runway 13/31.
+Summit used 1,090 feet of 63-inch diameter FRPM pipe that was slipped into deteriorated concrete pipe joints under runway 13/31.
 Hobas manufactures a flush joint version of potable water pipe that is utilized for jacking and tight-fit relining.
 It is ideal for these applications because the joint O.D. is the same as the pipe.

 Because it is the primary feed for the city’s reservoir, the duration of the project was critical, so only seventy calendar days were allotted for the work.
 The project was completed a week ahead of schedule.

 “We are very pleased with the results, especially since it is directly under one of our runways.
 We had to close the runway only from 11 pm to 5 am on one evening,” said Matt Lewis, operations and maintenance manager for the airport.
-CCFRPM pipes’ ease of installation contributed to the early completion.
+FRPM pipes’ ease of installation contributed to the early completion.

 Plant Piping in California